Chimee

 Adịọha

-I grew up in Ọrlu and Owere and now live in Southern California.
-Through media, literature and research, my work lives in the parameters of composition theory & pedagogy, digital rhetorics of social justice, contemporary Anglophone African literatures.
+I grew up in Ọrlu and Owere, Nigeria and now live in Southern California.
+Through new media and literature, my work lives in the parameters of composition theory & pedagogy, digital rhetorics of social justice, and contemporary Anglophone African literatures.

 My Philosophy